nothrow/PDFiumSharp/README.md

 The PDFiumSharp library is a C#/.NET core wrapper around the <a href="https://pdfium.googlesource.com/pdfium/">PDFium</a> library.
 It enables .NET developers to create, open, manipulate, render and save PDF documents.

-This fork is focused on providing support for PDFium on .net core in containerized environment.
+This fork of [https://github.com/ArgusMagnus/PDFiumSharp](https://github.com/ArgusMagnus/PDFiumSharp) is focused on providing support for PDFium on .net core in containerized environment.
 Linux version is must-have.
 Binaries are taken during build from [https://github.com/bblanchon/pdfium-binaries/](https://github.com/bblanchon/pdfium-binaries/).

 ## Getting Started